 Submitting a block to Ethereum

-Rollup blocks are submitted to the host chain by calling the Zenith submitBlock function, attaching transaction data in a 4844 blob.
+Rollup blocks are submitted to the host chain by calling the Zenith submitBlockarrow-up-right function, attaching transaction data in a 4844 blob.

 Code Flows